Pumpkin Fest is Green Too!

 Additionally, there will be large recycling containers in strategic locations for event staff, vendors and sponsors.
 “It’s our mandate to make sure we’re doing everything possible to maximize recycling and minimize trash,” said Mello.

-“We’re pleased to partner again with the Pumpkin Festival and City of Half Moon Bay and appreciate the concerted effort they’ve made to refine and improve recycling operations,” said Evan Boyd, Allied Waste General Manager.
+“We’re pleased to partner again with the Pumpkin Festival and City of Half Moon Bay and appreciate the concerted effort they’ve made to refine and improve recycling operations,” said Evan Boyd, Republic Services General Manager.
 “It fits in with our efforts to create a sustainable community, will help to promote recycling and composting, and will reduce the amount of garbage placed in landfills.”

 The Pumpkin Festival garbage/recycling collection operation is primarily run by volunteers from the Coastal Repertory Theater.
 In keeping with the festival’s tradition of involving community organizations, the theater troupe has been involved for more than twenty years, relying on the festival as one of its biggest fund-raising activities.
 “It’s hard work with extensive planning and coordination, but it’s important to all of us that we present a clean, ‘green’ event,” said George Lotridge of the Coastal Repertory Theater.
 “We’re proud to be a part of such an important community effort.”